thousandbrainsproject/tbp.monty/rfcs/000_guidance_on_using_llms.md

 - Using an LLM to auto-complete variable names and other simple speed-ups can be appropriate.
 - Multi-line sections of algorithmic code written by LLMs should be thoroughly checked for logical correctness and potential copyright violations before opening a PR into `thousandbrainsproject/tbp.monty`.

-Below we provide further guidance on some edge-cases.
+Below we provide further guidance on some edge cases.

 #### Work on Research Prototypes
 - Research Prototypes are separate forks of `thousandbrainsproject/tbp.monty` intended to rapidly evaluate the merits of a particular research idea.
 As they are not part of the core Monty platform, the legal concerns described above are less relevant, however the code-quality issues remain.